timothymamo/timothymamo.com/content/post/my-first-post.md

 ## Background

-I've been working in this industry for a few years now, building cloud infrastructure and enabling platform engineering, and before that I worked as an automotive engineer for over 6 years.
+I've been working in this industry for a few years now, building cloud infrastructure and enabling platform engineering, and before that I worked as an automotive engineer for over 6 years (more of me in the [about](/about) section).
 I've worked with some great (and not so great) people, and learnt a lot, but also had
 I've seen a lot of parallels when creating a product, be it something physical like a hybrid vehicle or something a little more conceptual like an app or a website.

 ## Like a Virgin